-Urban fruit!
 An edible landscape is great for city gardeners.
 Consider growing fruit trees in pots or as part of your front yard landscape.
+This list of fruit trees will get your started in your efforts to grow urban fruit.

 An edible landscape is essentially an aesthetically pleasing design that incorporates productive crops.